Finding your way in multifunctional processes and recycling

-Because there is no obvious solution to many impact allocation problems, the ISO standards for LCA leave a large degree of freedom, and they can be interpreted in many ways.
+Because there is no obvious solution to many impact allocation problems, the ISO standards for life cycle assessment leave a large degree of freedom, and they can be interpreted in many ways.
 For the problems of recycling and multifunctional processes, there are also multiple good points of view, as you’ll understand after reading this article.

 This flexibility has led to different approaches, such as the British PAS2050 for carbon footprinting, the Greenhouse Gas (GHG) Protocol, the International EPD System, and the Product Environmental Footprint (PEF) Guide.